-APP Store rating: 12+ (but this is WAY too young – it should be 17+ or “adult only”) and the generic words used to describe the app in the App Store below aren’t accurate:
+APP Store rating: 17+ on Google Play for Monkey and Yee; 12+ (but this is WAY too young – it should be 17+ or “adult only”) for Monkey Monkoy and the generic words used to describe the app in the App Store below aren’t accurate:

-What so parents need to know about Monkey & Yee?
+What do parents need to know about Monkey/Yee/Monkey Monkoy?

 No real privacy.
 Teens who use the app will be sharing three types of information, including personal information (name, profile picture, date of birth), user contributed content (the photos, texts, videos, and screen shots shared with other users), and automatic information (browser, I.P. address).
 Each of these is covered in the App’s Privacy Statement and has different levels of protection.